 Pacifica provides its residents with the ability to participate in the county alert system known as SMC Alert.
-The program allows participates to receive automatic notifcations to their computers, cell phones or any device capable of receiving email on such things as utility outages, road closures and weather warnings.
+The program allows participates to receive automatic notifications to their computers, cell phones or any device capable of receiving email on such things as utility outages, road closures and weather warnings.
 For more information and to sign up, visit www.smcalert.info.

-San Mateo County Office of Emergency Services
+San Mateo County Department of Emergency Management

 United States Department of Homeland Security